Garden Design and Plant Selection

 - These local irrigation stores might also be able to provide suggestions for irrigation specialists:

-Other landscape professional certifications include the Association of Professional Landscape Designers, and the American Society of Landscape Architects, both of which have local landscape professionals who can help with landscape design.
+Other landscape professional certifications include the Association of Professional Landscape Designers, the American Society of Landscape Architects, and ReScape Qualified Professionals, all of which have local landscape professionals who can help with landscape design.

 How to Select a Landscape Professional